 The Olympus Group strives to conduct disclosure in a manner that meets the information needs of its stakeholders.
-Starting in fiscal year meets the information needs of its stakeholders.
 Starting in fiscal year 2018, its annual reports are being compiled as an integrated report.
 With the foremost aim of deepening understanding with regard to the Olympus Group, this report contains the corporate strategy, business activity, financial, and other information traditionally disclosed in our annual reports while also including non-financial information on social contribution, environmental, and other activities necessary to explaining the Group's efforts to create value.
-In constructing this year's report, we referenced the International Integrated Reporting Framework of the International Integrated Reporting Council (IIRC).
+In constructing this year's report, we referenced the International Integrated Reporting Framework of the International Integrated Reporting Counci (IIRC).
 The Company's corporate website provides up-to-date information on a variety of topics.